Kondrlias/Kondrlias/README.md

 Hi!

 My name is Julia.
-I became learning Web Development.
+I have started learning Web Development.

 <!---
 Kondrlias/Kondrlias is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.